tobijk/programming-1-2-3/part-01/01-misson.md

 You will also need a text editor.
 As you advance in your programming career, you may start to prefer smart code editors and integrated development environments (IDE).
-For the beginning a simple text editor should be enough.
+For the beginning, a simple text editor should be enough.
 Please make sure that the text editor <qq>gedit</qq> is installed on your system and that you can launch it.
 If it is missing or you cannot launch it, find out how to do that.

 Start gedit, then paste the following into the editor window: